-(i) This represents 30 Liquidity-Providing Collateralised Operations (LPCOs) provided by the NBC.
-The principal and interest are payable on maturities with terms ranging from 3 to 12 months.

-(ii) This represents bank loans obtained from various banks with terms ranging from 3 months to 7 years (2020: 2 months to 7 years).
+- (i) This represents 34 Liquidity-Providing Collateralised Operations (LPCOs) provided by the NBC.
+The principal and interest are payable on maturities with terms ranging from 3 to 12 months. - (ii) This represents bank loans obtained from various banks with terms ranging from 5 to 8 years (2021: 3 months to 7 years).

 The NCD in US dollars fully collateralise the LPCOs acquired from the NBC.
 Other borrowings are unsecured.
-All the borrowings bear fixed interest rates ranging from 0.63% to 6.84% per annum (2020: 0.42% to 6.84%)
+All the borrowings bear fixed interest rates ranging from 2.00% to 6.76% per annum (2021: 0.63% to 6.84%).